-|COVID-19 & the VBWT: Be Safe While OutdoorsDGIF encourages you to be safe while outdoors.
-Before heading out, first check with individual sites on the Virginia Bird & Wildlife Trail to find out whether they are still open to the public.
-Information regarding closures is typically posted on a site's own website.
-Be advised that some sites, even if still open, may have certain public facilities closed during this time.
-If a site is still open, maintain CDC social distancing guidelines while enjoying the outdoors.|
+|COVID-19 & the VBWT: Be Safe While OutdoorsDWR encourages you to be safe while outdoors.
+Before heading out, first check with individual sites on the Virginia Bird & Wildlife Trail for any COVID-19 policies or closures.
+This information is typically posted on a site's own website.
+Remember to maintain CDC social distancing guidelines while enjoying the outdoors.|

-Physical Address: 1235 Berry Farm Lane, Colonial Beach, Virginia 22443
+Physical Address: 322 Bristol Mine Road, Colonial Beach, Virginia 22443

 From the Previous Site on the Northern Neck Loop of VBWT:

 From Wilmont Boat Landing in King George County, return to the intersection of Rt.
 681/SR 3.
 Turn right on SR 3 East, proceed 1.4 miles, and turn right on Rt.
 634/Claymont Road.
 Follow Claymont Road for 0.4 miles.
 Turn right onto Bristol Mine Road (Route 674).
 Continue on Bristol Mine Road for 0.8 miles, turning left at the sign for Voorhees Nature Preserve.
 Follow the gravel road to the parking area.

 - Site Contact: Voorhees Preserve/ VA TNC office: 434-295-6106